cfillion/middle_squid/README.md

 ## Future Plans

-- Find out why HTTPS is not working everytime under Squid without the ACL hack.
+- Find out why HTTPS is not always working under Squid without the ACL hack.
+- Write new adapters for other proxies or softwares.

 ## Contributing